-Obamacare plans do not have a financial need requirement to qualify, provided the applicant is able to make the regular payments necessary to afford the premium.
+Obamacare plans do not have a financial need requirement to qualify, provided the applicant is able to make the regular payments necessary to afford the health care insurance premium.
 However, applicants earning up to 400 percent of FPL may be eligible for a subsidy to help with the costs of premiums.
 It is also important to note that applicants for an Obamacare plan who are also eligible for Medicare (based on age) must elect to take Medicare coverage as opposed to the private plan.

 2. Citizenship & Residency Status

 Anyone considered a “qualified non-citizen” must generally wait five years from the start of that status before being eligible for coverage by Medicaid.
-In some instances, applicants who are considered refugees or under asylum may have this waiting period waived.
+In some instances, applicants who are considered refugees or under asylum status may have this waiting period waived.

 By contrast, a lawfully present immigrant may purchase coverage under an Obamacare plan at any point, regardless of when lawful presence status was achieved.